chaimaa-kadaoui/4pv/README.md

 * provide alerts with messages explaining why they were activated
 * add authentification
 * add tests
-* add better handling of errors; eg what happens when a date is provided with the wrong format ?
+* add better handling of errors; eg what happens when a date is provided with the wrong format ? or when a condition isn't a number nor equal to "smart" ?